jdenes/ETM/README.md

 ## What changes from [the original code](https://github.com/adjidieng/ETM)?

-+ added a script to get (and keep) the preprocess the 20Newsgroup corpus: `scripts/create_20ng.py`, and keep the labels;
++ added `scripts/create_20ng.py` to get (and keep) the preprocess the 20Newsgroup corpus;
 + added a script to compute BERT-averaged word embeddings (bad practice, to be improved) : `bert.py`;
++ modified `scripts/data_20ng.py` to also compute each document's Sentence-BERT embedding, and save its 20NG's labels;
 + modified `skipgram.py` to allow using pretrained word2vec, using option `--pretained 1` (requires `GoogleNews-vectors-negative300.bin` to be downloaded from [Google code](https://code.google.com/archive/p/word2vec/));
 + modified `utils.py` to also test the performances of the thetas in a classification task (namely, find the original 20NG's label).
-Allows to benchmark with TF-IDF, Word2Vec, LDA.
+Allows to benchmark with TF-IDF, Word2Vec, LDA ans Sentence-BERT.
 Simply use the eval procedure as defined bellow, those tests will be performed.

 ## Datasets